Jagakarsa: History

 The oldest part of Jagakarsa formed part of the particuliere land or private domain of Tandjong West.
 Its first recorded owner was Jan Andries Duurkoop, who bought the estate from an unknown prior owner between 1760 and 1780.
 Duurkoop utilized the estate as grazing land where he kept about five thousand cattle heads, producing milk and meat for the growing urban settlement of Batavia (now Jakarta).
 Duurkoop died in 1792; and his widow, Johanna Adriana Christina Duurkoop, remarried to Conraag Johnas, then moved to Japan for the latter's military career.
 The couple later returned to Batavia, where Conraag Johnas died in 1803.
 The estate of Tandjong West was inherited by descendants of Johanna Adriana Christina Duurkoop in 1838.

 By the early twentieth century, the estate of Tandjong West was owned by a company, N. V. Landbouw Maatschappij Tandjong West, headed by the prominent landlord ('landheer') Tan Liok Tiauw, of the late colonial period.

 Cultural significance

 Jagakarsa contains the northern portion of the complex of University of Indonesia.

 The area is also strongly associated with the local Betawi culture of Jakarta, in particular local music.
 Various Betawi musical genres that thrive in Jagakarsa include Tanjidor, Tari Topeng, Wayang kulit, Gambus ensemble, and Gambang Kromong.
-Many Betawi kampungs in the locality are also famous for their rebana ensembles, including in the kelurahan (urban villages) of Jagakarsa, Lenteng Agung, and Tanjung Barat.
+Many Betawi kampungs in the locality are also famous for their rebana ensembles, including in the kelurahan or subdistrict of Jagakarsa, Lenteng Agung, and Tanjung Barat.

 Lake Babakan and Lake Mangga Bolong are the largest water reservoirs in Jagakarsa, also functioning as recreation areas.
 Lake Babakan is particularly known for its Betawi people, who used the edges of the lake for fish-farming.

-Kelurahan (Administrative Villages)
+Subdistricts

-The District of Jagakarsa is divided into six kelurahan or administrative villages:
+The district of Jagakarsa is divided into five subdistricts.